 Interactive map: Hover over each crosshair for a short description of that station.

-How to Book your Texas Hunter Safety Field Day
+How to Book your Texas Hunter Safety Field Day (16 and Under)

 Once you have successfully completed the online hunter safety course you must register for a Field Day with the Texas Parks & Wildlife Department.
 Once you have successfully completed all Field Day activities you will obtain a "Temporary" certificate good until your original Texas Hunter Education Certificate arrives from TPWD.

 Field Days are conducted by TPWD-certified hunter safety instructors, and are expected to last about 4-8 hours.
 Activities at the Field day include live-fire exercises, a hunter skills trail with simulated hunting scenarios, a session on ethics, responsibilities and game laws, brief review of hunter safety topics, and a written final exam requiring an 80% to pass.
 As you participate in the Field Day, always remember to follow the rules of hunting and firearm safety.

 To book a Field Day in your area, consult the Field Day schedule: www.tpwd.state.tx.us.
 Field days tend to fill up quickly, so it's important to plan ahead.
 Field Days are added to the schedule on a regular basis.

 Texas charges a standard $15 student fee for any hunter education course, including Field Days.
 This fee must be paid to the instructor upon arrival at the Field Day, either in cash or as a money order.
 Occasionally, there are additional fees associated with the course, e.g. facility, building or range use fees.